lawpatch/au-interpretation/au-interpretation.md

 - where a term is defined, other grammatical forms of that term will be taken to have the same meaning;
 - headings are for convenience and will not affect interpretation;
 - words in the singular will be taken to include the plural and also the opposite;
-- "$" means the Australian dollar.
+- "$" means the Australian dollar;

 **Document References**
 - a reference to a document will be to that document as updated, varied or amended;